Juice Train

-"Juice Train" (or "Orange Juice Train") is the popular name for unit trains of Tropicana fresh orange juice operated by railroads in the United States.
+"Juice Trains" (or "Orange Juice Trains") are the unit trains of Tropicana fresh orange juice operated by railroads in the United States.

 History

-Tropicana Products was founded in 1947 in Bradenton, Florida, by Anthony T. Rossi, an Italian immigrant, growing from 50 employees to over 3,000 in 2003.
-Early distribution of fresh orange juice was by way of hand-delivered juice jars to nearby homes, but demand grew, especially in New York City.
-By 1957, a ship, S.S.
-Tropicana was taking up to 1.5 e6USgal of juice to New York each week.
+Tropicana Products was founded in 1947 in Bradenton, Florida by Anthony T. Rossi, an Italian immigrant, growing from 50 employees to over 3,000 in 2003.
+Early distribution of fresh orange juice was by way of hand-delivered juice jars to nearby homes, but demand grew, especially in the northeastern United States.
+By 1957, the ship, S.S.
+Tropicana, was used and delivered up to 1.5 e6USgal of juice to New York for its weekly delivery.
 The ship's last voyage was in 1961 when transportation shifted to truck and rail transport.